wililupy/clean-snaps/README.md

 # clean-snaps
-Shell script to remove disabled snaps from Linux systems to free up space
+Shell script to remove disabled snaps from Linux systems to free up space<br>
-<p>This requires `sudo` to work correctly.
+This requires `sudo` to work correctly.